Past Pleasures Car Club By-Laws

 Article 1.
 NAME AND LOGO

 Sec.
-2. The club logo shall be (PAST PLEASURES CAR CLUB) with a jacket logo to include the club name and a flamed ’32 roadster.
+2. The Club logo shall be (PAST PLEASURES CAR CLUB LOGO) to include the club name and a flamed ’32 roadster.
+The logo at the top of this document is a representation of the Club logo and made a part of the bylaws.

 Article II.
 PURPOSE AND OBJECTIVES

 Sec.
-1. The Past Pleasures Car Club is a group of individuals dedicated to the preservation and common love for automobiles, music, and fun-filled life styles of the 1950’s and 60’s.
+1. The Past Pleasures Car Club is a group of individuals dedicated to the preservation and common love for automobiles and music of the 1950’s and 60’s.
 The Club shall be non-commercial, nonsectarian, and nonpartisan.
 The name of the club or the names of any members in their official capacities shall not be used to endorse or promote a commercial concern or in connection with any partisan interest or for any purpose not appropriately related to the promotion of the objectives of the Club.

 Sec 2.
-Formed in January 1979, the Club members participate in automobile related activities to include cruises, picnics, shows, rod runs, and additionally, supports other car clubs events and is a sustaining member of the Inland Empire Car Club Council.
+Formed in January 1979, the Club members participate in automobile related activities to include cruises, picnics, shows, rod runs, and support events by other car clubs.

 a.
-The Club sponsors a monthly car cruise on the first Friday of each month, April through November, for the purpose of promoting the Club, the community, the media, law enforcement agencies, the state legislature, and creating a goodwill atmosphere for other clubs and individuals to show their cars.
-Trophy Plaques are presented to individuals whose car has been selected for a specific award.
-Club members cars may be shown, but they will not be eligible for the awards because our Club sponsors the show.
+The Club sponsors a monthly car show on the first Friday of each month, April through November, for the purpose of promoting the Club, the community, the media, law enforcement agencies

 Sec.
 4. Annual Show

-a.
-The Club may sponsor an annual benefit car show sometime during each year to be called the (Subject to change) Fun Run and Classic Car Show.
-The purpose of this show is to raise funds for a specific charity.
+The Club may sponsor an annual benefit car show.
+The purpose of this show would be to raise funds for a specific charity.

 a.
-The Club is a non-profit organization and is irrevocably dedicated to charitable purposes and no part of the net include or assets of this club shall ever inure to, or cause profit to, the benefit of any officer, director, or member thereof or to the benefit of any private persons.
+The Club is dedicated to charitable purposes and no part of the net income or assets of this club shall ever inure to, or cause profit to, the benefit of any officer, director, or member thereof or to the benefit of any private person

 Article III.
 MEMBERSHIP

-b.
-Associate Club Membership – For those enthusiasts under the age of 18.
-They may participate in all Club activities, but are not permitted to vote at Club Business Meetings.
+Sec.
+2. Associate Club Membership – For those enthusiasts under the age of 18.
+They may participate in all Club activities but are not permitted to vote at Club Business Meetings.

-c.
-A full member and associate member should be a person of good character, fellowship and sportsmanship; an upstanding citizen with willingness to actively participate in Club activities, membership and business meetings, and must have completed and submitted a Club Membership Application and paid the appropriate dues.
+Sec.
+3. A full member and associate member should be a person of good character, fellowship and sportsmanship, an upstanding citizen with willingness to actively participate in Club activities, membership and business meetings, and must have completed and submitted a Club Membership Application and paid the appropriate dues.

-d.
-Surviving Spouse Membership – Applies to families that the primary member has passed away.
+Sec.
+4. Surviving Spouse Membership – Applies to families that the primary member has passed away.
 The Surviving Spouse may remain as a non- paying member until such time as they wish to become Full Club Member again or decide to drop their association with the Club.
-They may participate in all Club activities, but are not permitted to vote at Club Business Meetings.
+They may participate in all Club activities but are not permitted to vote at Club Business Meetings.

-e.
-Honorary Membership – Prospective Honorary Members shall be nominated and approved by the general membership during a regular Club meeting.
+Sec.
+5. Honorary Membership – Prospective Honorary Members shall be nominated and approved by the general membership during a regular Club meeting.
 Honorary Members should be members of our community who have been long standing promoters, enthusiasts, and supporters of our Club.
-They may participate in all Club activities, but are not permitted to vote at Club Business Meetings.
+They may participate in all Club activities but are not permitted to vote at Club Business Meetings.

 Sec.
 1. There shall be an official business meeting, open to the general membership, once each month.
 The time and day shall be decided by the membership.